Subtitles and Transcript

 0:11 Ladies and gentlemen, at TED we talk a lot about leadership and how to make a movement.
 So let's watch a movement happen, start to finish, in under three minutes and dissect some lessons from it.

-0:26 First, of course you know, a leader needs the guts to stand out and be ridiculed.
-But what he's doing is so easy to follow.
-So here's his first follower with a crucial role; he's going to show everyone else how to follow.
+0:22 First, of course you know, a leader needs the guts to stand out and be ridiculed.
+What he's doing is so easy to follow.
+Here's his first follower with a crucial role; he's going to show everyone else how to follow.

-1:05 And here comes a second follower.
+1:01 And here comes a second follower.
 Now it's not a lone nut, it's not two nuts -- three is a crowd, and a crowd is news.
 So a movement must be public.
-It's important to show not just to show the leader, but the followers, because you find that new followers emulate the followers, not the leader.
+It's important to show not just the leader, but the followers, because you find that new followers emulate the followers, not the leader.

-2:16 The biggest lesson, if you noticed -- did you catch it? -- is that leadership is over-glorified.
-That, yes, it was the shirtless guy who was first, and he'll get all the credit, but it was really the first follower that transformed the lone nut into a leader.
+2:12 The biggest lesson, if you noticed -- did you catch it? -- is that leadership is over-glorified.
+Yes, it was the shirtless guy who was first, and he'll get all the credit, but it was really the first follower that transformed the lone nut into a leader.
 So, as we're told that we should all be leaders, that would be really ineffective.

 2:31 If you really care about starting a movement, have the courage to follow and show others how to follow.
 And when you find a lone nut doing something great, have the guts to be the first one to stand up and join in.
 And what a perfect place to do that, at TED.